kata-containers/kata-containers/src/runtime-rs/README.md

 [debugging section of the developer guide](../../docs/Developer-Guide.md#troubleshoot-kata-containers).

 An [experimental alternative binary](crates/shim-ctl/README.md) is available that removes containerd dependencies and makes it easier to run the shim proper outside of the runtime's usual deployment environment (i.e. on a developer machine).

+## Fuzzing
+The rust runtime make use of fuzz-testing to find bugs and security issues.
+See the [fuzzing guide](fuzz/README.md) for more details.

 ## Limitations